A Sunflower Came Screaming.

 the nights vail with the common thread

-of the innocent wonder;
+of the innocent wonder.

-a light in the sound that touches down
+A light in the sound that touches down

-upon all that awe.
+upon all that awe

-With the smell of the Tiger Lily,
+with the smell of the Tiger Lily,

 and the Lilac Bush.

-When the scuff from a soiled shoe
+When the scuff from a soiled shoe,

-taps its toe from the blue of
+taps its toe on the hue of

 a summers moon to leave my hearts beat

-upon the gravel.
-Where as, when the soldiers died
+Where as, when all the soldiers died

 before me, ‘a caterpillar’ along a climbing vine